 - Transfer the batter to the prepared pan, smooth the top with a spatula, and sprinkle with flaky sea salt.
-Bake for about 25 minutes, until the edges of the blondies are golden brown and the center is just barely set.
+Bake for 25 to 27 minutes, or until the edges of the blondies are golden brown and the center is just barely set.
 (Don't over-bake!)

 - Cool completely in the pan before cutting the blondies into squares.
 Store in a sealed container at room temperature or in the refrigerator for up to 3 days.Copyright 2020, Lidey Heuck, All Rights Reserved